wangonya/open-dev.to/README.md

 # open-dev.to
-Open a new dev.to tab from your terminal
+Open a new dev.to browser tab from your terminal